waltligon/orangefs/doc/design/request-design.md

 ## Request Data Structures

-The PINT\_Request is designed to represent any data layout that can be specified using MPI's MPI\_Datatype constructors.
+The PINT\_Request is designed to represent any data layout that can be specified using MPI’s MPI\_Datatype constructors.
 The PINT\_Request\_state is a structure that indicates how much of a request has actually been processed.
 Using these structures it is possible to process part of a PVFS request, stop, and then resume processing at a